 Walking through the woods,

-sodden leaves clung to the soil
+sodden leaves cling to the soil,

-causing a squishing sound under foot.
+a squishing sound under foot.

-Bare branches crossed my path
+Bare branches cross my path

-where circular mirrors dangled,
+where circular mirrors dangle

 of family, long since dead.

-They smiled at me, serenely.
+They smile at me serenely.

-I tried to speak but my voice
+I try to speak but my voice

 had no sound.

-When I looked closer,
+When I look closer,

-The faces turned to flowers.
+The faces turn to flowers.

-There was a faint scent
+There is a heavy scent

-A white poodle sat under a tree.
+A white poodle was under the cherry tree.

-A brass key swished from his tail.
+A brass key swishes from his tail.

-It had my name and house number
+saw my name and house number

 engraved in blood red ink.